OffcierCia/DeFi-Developer-Road-Map/README.md

 - [Securing Cyber-Physical Systems Through Blockchain-Based Digital Twins and Threat Intelligence](https://arxiv.org/pdf/2105.08886.pdf) - This article focuses on securing CPSs by integrating Artificial Intelligence (AI) and blockchain for intelligent and trusted DTs.

+- [A Survey on Blockchain Interoperability: Past, Present, and Future Trends](https://arxiv.org/abs/2005.14282) - In this post, authors study blockchain interoperability techniques and solutions, providing a holistic overview of blockchain interoperability, paving the way for systematic research in this domain.

 #### DeFI